Your Baby's Growth: 4 Months

 By 4 months, many babies have doubled their birth weight.
-This month, babies gain about 1 to 1¼ pounds (560 grams) and about 0.8 inches (2 centimeters) in length.
+This month, your baby will gain about 1 to 1¼ pounds (450–560 grams) in weight and about 0.8 inches (2 centimeters) in length.
 But it’s also OK if your baby grows a little more or a little less.

-Since your child's birth, the health care provider has recorded your little one's growth in weight, length, and head size (circumference) during your regular well-baby visits.
-The doctor tracks these numbers on standard growth charts.
-Ask your doctor to show you your baby's growth record.
-By now, you should begin to see a personal growth curve emerging — expect your child to continue growing along this curve.
+Since your baby's birth, the health care provider has recorded your little one's growth in weight, length, and head size (circumference) during your baby’s checkups.
+By now, you should begin to see a growth curve that shows your baby growing steadily.

 Is my baby big enough?
-Is my child destined to be tall or short?
-Parents often worry about growth and may compare a baby with siblings and peers.
+Is my child going to be tall or short?
+Parents might worry about growth or compare a baby with siblings and peers.
 It's important to remember that kids come in a wide range of shapes and sizes.
 The growth curve they're on now won’t necessarily be the growth curve they stay on.